Radiant Security provided security services for nightclubs and other commercial venues throughout Auckland.

-Our client had a first ranking security interest in the accounts receivable book of Placeholder Security.
+Our client had a first ranking security interest in the accounts receivable book of Radiant Security.

 Background – receivership of service-based businesses

 A key issue associated with the receivership of service-based businesses is mitigating the disruption of service to the customers and other stakeholders of the Company resulting from the receivership.

 If customers face disruption to their businesses, they may refuse to pay their outstanding invoices, asserting setoffs.

 Potential setoffs can include loss incurred by the customer for being unable to open, or costs associated with sourcing a replacement security Company at short notice.

 The assets of Radiant Security consisted of outstanding invoices issued in respect of security services provided.
 We determined that there was no value in the business itself as the profitability of the underlying contracts was not optimal.